Record of processing activities

 - Private organisms (not in charge of public service mission) do not have to communicate the record publicly.
 Nevertheless, they can communicate it to those who ask it when they judge it necessary.

-By supplementing the record with complementary details, you can make the record a real control tool of compliance to the RGPD.
-Indeed, the duty of documentation provided by the RGPD are not restricted to the requirement for a record, provided by the article 30 of the RGPD.
-Gathering, in one document, all details related to the processing you operate and required by the RGPD will guaranty your compliance to the data protection rules or to identify the actions you need to lead to reach this goal.
+By supplementing the record with complementary details, you can make the record a real control tool of compliance to the GDPR.
+Indeed, the duty of documentation provided by the GDPR are not restricted to the requirement for a record, provided by the article 30 of the GDPR.
+Gathering, in one document, all details related to the processing you operate and required by the GDPR will guaranty your compliance to the data protection rules or to identify the actions you need to lead to reach this goal.

 This record will also help your data protection officer to fulfil his missions, even to be consulted by any collaborator of the organism being destined to implement data processing.